yunguan-wang/SPROD/README.md

 <img src="https://github.com/yunguan-wang/SPROD/blob/master/img/model.png" height="500" width="500">

 ## Installation
 We strongly recommend using conda to manage the installation of all dependencies.
-To do this simply run:
+To do this, simply run:

 ```
 conda create --name sprod